 Behind the scenes at Discover Data Science

 Kat is a professional freelance data scientist, researcher, and technical writer.
+She completed her Ph.D. in Educational Psychology at the University of Nevada-Las Vegas.
 Her areas of expertise are machine learning/artificial intelligence, data science, data engineering, text analytics, technology (blockchain/ICOs, cybersecurity, IoT), and finance (personal and FinTech).
+Kat has been a big contributor to our data science training center.
+She has also written several articles explaining the difference between a data scientist and related occupations such as a data analyst or data engineer.

 Dr. Priestley is the Associate Dean of The Graduate College and the Director of the Analytics and Data Science Institute at Kennesaw State University.
 In 2012, the SAS Institute recognized Dr. Priestley as the 2012 Distinguished Statistics Professor of the Year.
 She served as the 2012 and 2015 Co-Chair of the National Analytics Conference.
 Datanami recognized Dr. Priestley as one of the top 12 “Data Scientists to Watch in 2016.”